 Fascinated with writing as a therapeutic tool, Melissa has been leading workshops since the 1980s.
 She has a special interest in those who long to overcome perfectionism and write more freely.
 In reaction to 9/11, she created Write From the Heart to share her belief that writing, made simple and fun, has the power to illuminate and heal.

-Melissa teaches year-round group and private classes for adults, children, and teens, collaborates with schools and therapists; and leads workshops for cancer patients and caregivers at the Lancaster General Health/Penn Medicine Ann B. Barshinger Cancer Institute, Lancaster, Pennsylvania; and the Penn State Cancer Institute at the Milton S. Hershey Medical Center, Hershey, Pennsylvania.
-She was named as a collaborator in the Penn State Cancer Institute medical study, "The Effect of Creative Writing In the Mood of Patients with Cancer", recently published in the British Medical Journal of Support and Palliative Care.
+Melissa teaches year-round group and private classes for adults, children, and teens, collaborates with schools and therapists, and leads workshops for cancer patients at the Penn Medicine/Lancaster General Health's Ann B. Barshinger Cancer Institute, the Mcglinn Cancer Institute/Reading Hospital, Breast Cancer Support Services/Berks County, and CARE (Cancer Assistance and Resource Educational center) at The Penn State Cancer Institute/Milton S. Hershey Medical Center, Pennsylvania.
+She taught the Penn State Cancer Institute clinical study, The Effect of Creative Writing In the Mood of Patients with Cancer, the results of which were published in the British Medical Journal of Support and Palliative Care.